SAP-samples/cloud-mdk-tutorial-samples/Onboarding-Android-client/Onboarding-Android-client.md

     ![MDK](img_7.png)

-    Optionally, you can enable fingerprint to get faster access to the app data.
+    Optionally, you can enable Biometric authentication to get faster access to the app data.

     ![MDK](img_7.1.png)